fawkesrobotics/ros2-clips-executive/cx_plugins/pddl_parser_plugin/README.md

 # cx_config_plugin
 This package offers the `cx::PddlParserPlugin` CLIPS plugin to use PDDL with CLIPS.

+At the moment this plugin only supports STRIPS-style PDDL domains.
 ## Usage
 Register this plugin with the plugin manager.
 It requires no additional configuration, an example setup is shown below: